sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/handlers.md

 sensuctl event info ENTITY_NAME CHECK_NAME --format json | ./HANDLER_COMMAND
 {{< /code >}}

-If your handler is working properly and the problem lies elsewhere, you will receive an alert for the event via the handler.
+If your handler is working properly, you will receive an alert for the event via the handler.
 The response for your manual execution command will also include a message to confirm notification was sent.
+In this case, your Sensu pipeline is not causing the problem with missing events.

+If you do not receive an alert for the event, the handler is not working properly.
-If there is a problem with your handler, the response will include the message `Error executing HANDLER_ASSET_NAME:`, followed by a description of the specific error.
+In this case, the manual execution response will include the message `Error executing HANDLER_ASSET_NAME:`, followed by a description of the specific error to help you correct the problem.

 [1]: ../../observe-schedule/checks/